Yelp/firefly/README.md

 ## Prerequisites

 Firefly is written in Python and requires Python 2.6 or greater.
+In addition you will need libcurl-dev, librrd-dev, and librtmp-dev after which you can simply run `pip install -e .`.

 ### YAML